 a) submit a comment in our new community discussion boards (we will usually encourage the author to respond and take part in the discussion), or

 b) submit a formal short letter to the editor.

-If you are the author of a published article and we sent you a letter critiquing your paper you also use the letter submission workflow to submit a reply to a letter.
+Letters are not usually peer-reviewed (like original papers), but are reviewed by the author of the paper the letter comments on or critiques.
+If you are the author of a critiqued article and we sent you a letter critiquing your paper, you are asked to use the letter submission workflow to submit a reply to a letter.
 We may publish the letter and the reply of the author.
 In the letter pathway, we will not invite the author of the original letter to reply to the reply, to avoid an endless back and forth, thus such discussions are better taken to the community discussion boards.
 Letters as well as replies to letters should be short and succinct.